razvanandrei1974/Proiect-MySQL-Testare-Manuala/README.md

 GROUP BY Categorie;
 ```

-### :heavy_check_mark:  We compared the Name column with the Inner Join command in the "Patrimoniu" and "Achizitii Publice" tables to see if the names of the products registered in the "Achizitii Publice" table correspond to the names of the products purchased and registered in the "Patrimoniu" table.
+### :heavy_check_mark: I made an Inner Join between the "Patrimoniu" and "Achizitii Publice" tables based on the name field in order to check all the patrimony investments were made through public aquisitions
 ```
 SELECT Patrimoniu.Denumire, Patrimoniu.Denumire
 FROM AchizitiiPublice